 She appeared as Flora in LA TRAVIATA for MELBOURNE OPERA during 2018 and made two tours of China and Singapore for the company, appearing as soloist in opera concerts, in 2014 and 2018.

 Elsewhere on the concert platform, her recent engagements include, during 2019, being soloist in Gounod’s REQUIEM for the VICTORIA CHORALE and in 2018 being engaged as a guest soloist with the JIANGSU SYMPHONY ORCHESTRA in Nanjing where she appeared in arias from CARMEN and Rossini’s SEMIRAMIDE and THE BARBER OF SEVILLE.

 Her recorded work includes LA PARTENZA, a collection of Italian songs and arias, in collaboration with London-based tenor, Tyrone Landau and the NATIONAL GALLERY OF VICTORIA, as part of its ITALIAN MASTERS OF THE PRADO exhibition.

-Juel Riggall‘s engagements during 2020 will include the role of Madame de la Haltiére in VICTORIAN OPERA‘s production of Massenet’s CENDRILLON.
+Juel Riggall‘s engagements during 2020 originally included being the vocal soloist in the AUSTRALIAN BALLET‘s Sydney and Adelaide seasons of ANNA KARENINA and the role of Madame de la Haltiére in VICTORIAN OPERA‘s production of Massenet’s CENDRILLON.